roq-trading/roq-ansible-playbook/roles/README.md

 # roles

-Depending on group membership, the following will be executed in order the roles are listed here.
+Depending on **group membership**, the following will be executed in order listed here.

 ## [all]